StefanSchutte/STESCH302_FTO2308_GroupA2_Stefan-Schutte_DWA_Part_2/DWA_Part_2/DWA_24_Project_Structure/epic-stream-app-main/README.md

 #### Barrel Files

-You will note that all folders contain an `index.js` file.
+You will note that all folders contain an `index.jsx` file.
 This is known as a [barrel file](https://flaming.codes/en/posts/barrel-files-in-javascript/).
 It should be the only thing that is ever imported directly from outside of the folder itself.
 This is the primary point of encapsulation of modules.

 ### Helper Files